blessdarah/confido-api/README.md

-# Confio API with Ts
+# Confido API with TS

 ## Resources